furechan/tempcache/README.md

 # Python library to cache data and function results in temporary files

-This library offers a simple way to cache data and function results using temporary files.
+This library offers a simple way to cache data and function results using temporary files, including a mechanism for automatic expiration after a certain time.

 The package uses the `pickle` module by default to serialize data and hash key values.

 > **Note**